MIDIfactory/Genome-Plasticity/README.md

 genomeA  genomeB  12
 genomeA  genomeC  23
 ```
 If you are considering closely related strains (e.g. same ST), we suggest to use SNP distances.
-In the original work, [P-DOR](https://github.com/SteMIDIfactory/P-DOR) was used to obtain the SNP alignment, and [snp-dist](https://github.com/SteMIDIfactory/P-DOR) (-t) to obtain the tsv file.
+In the original work, [P-DOR](https://github.com/SteMIDIfactory/P-DOR) was used to obtain the SNP alignment, and [snp-dist](https://github.com/SteMIDIfactory/P-DOR) (-m) to obtain the tsv file.

 - A tsv table containing the sub-partitioning for the dataset [clusters.tsv]:
  ```